TheCaizer/COMP6771_Assignment1/README.md

 ## Late Submission Policy

-If your assignment is submitted after this date, each hour it is late reduces the maximum mark it can achieve by 2%.
+If your assignment is submitted after this date, each hour it is late reduces the maximum mark it can achieve by 0.2% up to 120 hours late, after which it will receive 0.

-For example if an assignment you submitted with a raw awarded mark of 85% was submitted 5 hours late, the late submission would have no effect (as maximum mark would be 90%).
+For example if an assignment you submitted with a raw awarded mark of 90% was submitted 5 hours late, the late submission would have no effect (as maximum mark would be 99%).

-If the same assignment was submitted 10 hours late it would be awarded 80%, the maximum mark it can achieve at that time.
+If the same assignment was submitted 72 hours late it would be awarded 85%, the maximum mark it can achieve at that time.

 This late penalty has been amended from the original specification, and you should not assume it will be the same for future assignments.